QuickBooks Blog

 taxes

-Section 199A deduction: What is it and how do you qualify?
+Section 199A deduction: What is it and how do you qualify in 2026?

-While most business owners know about common write-offs and tax breaks like office supplies and insurance, you might be missing a powerful tax benefit.
-The Section 199A deduction—often called the Qualified Business Income (QBI) deduction—could allow you to deduct up to 20% of your business income from your taxes.
+While most business owners are familiar with common write-offs and tax breaks, you may be overlooking a powerful tax benefit.
+The Section 199A deduction could allow you to deduct up to 20% of your business income from your taxes.

 Let's explore how this deduction works and whether your business qualifies for this valuable tax benefit.